Domaniac/Disco-Elysium-Dialogue-Searcher/README.md

 8) Run the app by typing: `flask run`.
 The app will be accessible at `http://127.0.0.1:5000/`.

-Feel free to email me at contact@domloh.com for anything regarding this project.
+Contact: Feel free to email me at contact@domloh.com for anything regarding this project.